- Book With Us

 Departure or an extension of the stay can be organised.

-Innsbruck, Venice, Verona or Bergamo airport and the train to Brixen.
+Innsbruck, Venice, Verona or Bergamo airport and then a train to Brixen.

 Monday to Friday- 9am to 5pm